theinfinox/CGPA-extension-KTU/README.md

-# 🎓 KTU CGPA Calculator & Data CSV, PDF Exporter - For those in stressed with backlogs - not the usual calculator
+# 🎓 KTU CGPA Calculator & Data CSV, PDF Exporter - For those in stress with backlogs - not the usual calculator

 A fun and powerful Chrome Extension for KTU students to instantly calculate CGPA, SGPA, backlog status, academic projections, and export professional reports directly from the KTU Student Portal.